leonitousconforti/the-wireguard-effect/docs/the-wireguard-effect.api.md

 //
 // @internal
 export type SetupDataEncoded = Schema.Schema.Encoded<typeof SetupData>;

+// Warning: (ae-internal-missing-underscore) The name "SuccessErrno" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export const SuccessErrno: Schema.brand<Schema.Schema<"errno=0", "errno=0", never>, "SuccessErrno">;

+// @internal
+export type SuccessErrno = Schema.Schema.Type<typeof SuccessErrno>;

 // Warning: (ae-forgotten-export) The symbol "WireguardIniConfig_base" needs to be exported by the entry point index.d.ts
 //